Why Consider Annuities?

 If you play the lottery or otherwise have heard of the lottery you know that you can normally get a lump sum or several payments over 30 years.

-Annuities are long-term tax-deferred investment that is issued by an insurance company and purchased through a financial professional.
+Annuities are a long-term tax-deferred investment that is issued by an insurance company and purchased through an Insurance Agents and other financial professionals.

 When searching for an annuity the claims-paying ability and solvency of the issuing insurance company are as important as the contract benefits.

-The contract between you and the insurer provides you with a predetermined amount of income at annuitization in exchange for a premium paid to the insurer.
+When you purchase an annuity contract you agree that the insurer provides you with a predetermined income at annuitization in exchange for a premium paid to the insurer.

 When you activate (annuitize) the contract you can receive annuity payments for a set period, for your lifetime, or over a combined lifetime (Spouse).